mariuszkuswik/KCNA/README.md

 ### Flux
 - [Argo CD vs Flux](https://rajputvaibhav.medium.com/argo-cd-vs-flux-cd-right-gitops-tool-for-your-kubernetes-cluster-c71cff489d26)
-Flux is a more direct approach to GitOps with lesser human interference.
+Flux is a GitOps tool for Kubernetes that automates deployments by syncing cluster state with Git repositories.
+It continuously monitors Git for changes and applies them to the cluster, enabling automated, version-controlled infrastructure management.
 Nie ma WEB UI

 ## Deployment strategy